-David Buil-Gil is a Research Fellow in Cybercrime at the Digital Trust and Security theme of the University of Manchester.
+David Buil-Gil is a Lecturer in Quantitative Criminology at the Department of Criminology of the University of Manchester.
 His research areas cover geographic criminology, small area estimation applications in criminology, crime mapping, measurement error in criminological research, emotions about crime, perceptions about the police, new methods for data collection and open data.

 David is originally from Barcelona, Catalonia (Spain).
 He holds a Bachelor in Criminology from the Autonomous University of Barcelona (2011-2015) and a Master's in Crime Analysis and Prevention from Miguel Hernández University of Elche (2015-2016).
 David obtained his PhD in Criminology at the University of Manchester in December 2019.
 In his PhD research, he applied model-based small area estimation techniques to criminological research in order to produce estimates and maps of confidence in police work, worry about crime, perceived neighbourhood disorder and the dark figure of crime at small area level.
 The articles that compose David's doctoral thesis have been published in the European Journal of Criminology, Applied Geography and Applied Spatial Analysis and Policy.
 His PhD research was funded by the University of Manchester Presidential Doctoral Scholar Award.

-Before his current position at the University of Manchester, he was a JAEIntro Research Fellow at the Spanish National Research Council - CSIC (2014-2015), Research Assistant at CRÍMINA Research Center for the Study and Prevention of Crime - Miguel Hernández University of Elche (2015-2016), and Teaching and Research Assistant at the Schools of Law and Social Sciences of the University of Manchester (2017-2019).
+Before his current position at the University of Manchester, he was a JAEIntro Research Fellow at the Spanish National Research Council - CSIC (2014-2015), Research Assistant at CRÍMINA Research Center for the Study and Prevention of Crime - Miguel Hernández University of Elche (2015-2016), Teaching and Research Assistant at the Schools of Law and Social Sciences of the University of Manchester (2017-2019) and Research Fellow in Cybercrime at the Digital Trust and Security theme of the University of Manchester (2019-2021).

 Currently, David is member of the Board of the Spanish Society of Criminological Research (SEIC), co-coordinator of the SEIC Working Group on Quantitative Criminology, member of the Board of the Spanish Network of Early Career Researchers in Criminology (REJIC) and member of the European Society of Criminology.
 He is also member of the Advisory Board of the Costa Blanca Chair of Tourism, Cohabitation and Security, Miguel Hernández University of Elche.